COSC3020/tsp-held-karp-Dorian-Scholz/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

+Answer: Analysis: The worst case is O(n^22^n).
+This is because the algorithm evaluates 2^n subsets of cities and for each subset it computes the shortest path ending at all n possible cities requiring O(n) transitions.
+The worst case memory complexity is O(n*2^n) because the memoization table which stores results for each subset of cities and each ending city.
+The recursion stack requires O(n) space but this is dominated by the memoization storage.
+The implementation efficiently balances time and memory for solving the salesperson problem with the Held-Karp algorithm.